Liquid Waste (Sewage/Wastewater) Treatment

 STAGE THREE: SECONDARY TREATMENT

 The water, at this stage, is put into large rectangular tanks.
 These are called aeration lanes.
-Air is pumped into the water to encourage bacteria to break down the tiny bits of sludge that escaped the sludge scrapping process.
+Air is pumped into the water to encourage bacteria to break down the tiny bits of sludge that escaped the sludge scraping process.

 STAGE FOUR: FINAL TREATMENT

 Next, the ‘almost’ treated wastewater is passed through a settlement tank.
 Here, more sludge is formed at the bottom of the tank from the settling of the bacterial action.
 Again, the sludge is scraped and collected for treatment.
 The water at this stage is almost free from harmful substances and chemicals.
-The water is allowed to flow over a wall where it is filtered through a bed of sand to remove any additional particles.
+The water is allowed to flow over a wall where it is filtered through a bed of sand to remove additional particles.